Player256/code-rag-graph/README.md

 Before you begin, ensure you have the following installed:
 *   Python 3.11 or higher
 *   Docker and Docker Compose
-*   An AWS account with access to Amazon Bedrock, with your AWS credentials configured in your environment.

 ## Installation and Setup